MicahThePro/Cube-Chase-Game/README.md

 MIT License — You can use, remix, or even rage-quit from the game all you want.
 Just give some credit.

 ---

-WANNA MAKE IT CRAZIER?
-ADD MODES.
-ADD BOOSTS.
-MAKE THE CUBE GO *NYOOM*.
-BUT AS IT IS?
-IT’S CLEAN, FUN, AND A PERFECT HTML GAME FOR ANY PORTFOLIO.

-LET ME KNOW IF YOU WANT A MULTIPLAYER VERSION, POWER-UPS, OR TOUCH CONTROLS NEXT!